Czech traditional clothing: Moravia

-Moravian Slovakia
+Moravian Czech Republic

-Compared to other Czech traditional costumes, clothing in the Moravian Slovak highlands was simple.
+Compared to other Czech traditional costumes, clothing in the Moravian Czech highlands was simple.

 Contemporary folk costumes

 Contemporary dress in the Czech Republic does not differ from that of other Western countries.
 The shift from traditional to modern clothing occurred during the second half of the nineteenth century, with location playing an important role.
-Prague is a metropolis with many different nationalities, and the city changed to modern dress earlier than other parts of the Czech Republic; residents of small Bohemian and Moravian villages still wear folk dress.
+Prague is a metropolis with many different Slavic nationalities (Russian, Slovak, Ukrainian, Polish), and the city changed to modern dress earlier than other parts of the Czech Republic; residents of small Bohemian and Moravian villages still wear Slavic folk dress.

-Although traditional folk costumes have fallen out of contemporary fashion, many painters, sculptors and writers use them to symbolize the history of the Czech Republic; painter Mikoláš Aleš depicts traditional Czech clothing, particularly that of his hometown Mirotice.
+Although traditional folk costumes have fallen out of contemporary fashion, many painters, sculptors and writers use them to symbolize the history of the Czech Republic and pride of Slavic culture; painter Mikoláš Aleš depicts traditional Czech clothing, particularly that of his hometown Mirotice.